- Business and Employment»

 Walmart's #1 charity is The Children's Miracle Network, but did you know that each individual store has their own charities in their own cities?
 They donate food to soup kitchens and different churches in each stores individual areas.
 I know one of the stores that I have frequented donates to the Domestic Violence Shelter in their city.
 Plus, Wal-Mart recently donated money to aid after Hurricane Harvey devastated Texas.

 There is also a "Walmart Museum."
 I haven't been there, but some of the Personnel Managers that I have worked with have been there.

 Wal-Mart Toilet Paper/Paper Towel Fort

 I couldn't believe it when I heard that there is, actually, a video online about people going into Wal-Mart and making a fort in the toilet paper and paper towel aisles.
-I wouldn't believe it, if I hadn't seen like 5 to 6 girls coming out of the bottom of a paper towel display.
+I wouldn't believe it, if I hadn't seen like 5 to 6 girls coming out of the bottom of a paper towel display at the O'Fallon Walmart.
 Seriously.
 I got to witness this as I was job coaching, and the actual employees that zone the paper towel and toilet paper displays are none too happy about having this done.